meltemod/paiub-website/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to IU!"
-  content = "Join our virtual welcoming event on                 Wednesday, September 23, 1-2:30pm ET" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Join our virtual welcoming event!" content = "Wednesday, September 23, 1-2:30pm ET" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).